elopio/docs/source/includes/_api.md

 `$ npm install augur.js`

+or if you prefer [yarn](https://yarnpkg.com/en/):

+`$ yarn add augur.js`

 To use the Augur API, augur.js must connect to an Ethereum node, which can be either remote (hosted) or local.
 To specify the connection endpoint, pass your RPC connection info to `augur.connect`.

-<aside class="notice"><code>augur.connect</code> also accepts a second argument specifying the path to geth's IPC (inter-process communication) file.
-IPC creates a persistent connection using a Unix domain socket (or a named pipe on Windows).
-While it is significantly faster than HTTP RPC, it cannot be used from the browser.</aside>
+Augur will go through the list of potential connections provided by the `options` argument and attempt to connect to each in turn until one of the connections is successful or all attempts fail.

+In the example we have set our first connection to test as `http://127.0.0.1:8545` which is our local geth node.
+If Augur is unable to connect to the local geth node, then Augur will go to the next provided address.
+In this case we have provided a single hosted node (`https://eth9000.augur.net`) as the only other attempt to make outside of the local geth node.
+If a connection is successfully established then a `vitals` object will be returned, otherwise an error message will be returned.

 Market creation
 ---------------